Disability Evaluation Under Social

 SSA representatives in the field offices usually obtain applications for disability benefits, either in person, by telephone, by mail, or via an online application process.
 The application and related forms ask for a description of the claimant's impairment(s); names, addresses, and telephone numbers of treatment sources; and other information that relates to the alleged disability.
 (The "claimant" is the person who is requesting disability benefits.)

-The field office is responsible for verifying nonmedical eligibility requirements, which may include age, employment, marital status, citizenship/residency and Social Security coverage information, and additionally, for SSI eligibility, income, resources, and living arrangement information.
-The field office sends the case to a DDS for evaluation of disability.
+The field office is responsible for verifying nonmedical eligibility requirements, which may include age, employment, marital status, citizenship/residency and Social Security coverage information.
+For SSI eligibility, the field office verifies income, resources, and living arrangement information.
+The field office sends the case to a DDS for disability evaluation.

 State Disability Determination Services

 The DDSs, are State agencies responsible for developing medical evidence and rendering the initial determination on whether the claimant is or is not disabled or blind under the law.
 These State agencies are fully funded by the Federal Government.

-Usually, the DDS tries to obtain evidence from the claimant's own medical sources first.
-If that evidence is unavailable or insufficient to make a determination, the DDS will arrange for a consultative examination (CE) in order to obtain the additional information needed.
+Usually, the DDS obtains evidence from the claimant's own medical sources..
+When the evidence is unavailable or insufficient to make a determination, the DDS will arrange a consultative examination (CE) to obtain additional information.
 The claimant's treating source is the preferred source for the CE; however, the DDS may also obtain the CE from an independent source.
 (See Part II, Evidentiary Requirements, for more information about CEs.)

 After completing its initial development, the DDS makes the disability determination.
 The determination is made by a two-person adjudicative team consisting of a medical or psychological consultant and a disability examiner.
-If the adjudicative team finds that additional evidence is still needed, the consultant or examiner may recontact a medical source(s) and ask for supplemental information.
+If the adjudicative team finds that additional evidence is still needed, the consultant or examiner may re-contact a medical source(s) and ask for additional information.

 The DDS returns the case to the field office after making a disability determination.
 The field office takes appropriate action depending on whether the claim is allowed or denied.
 If the DDS finds the claimant disabled, SSA will complete any outstanding non-disability development, compute the benefit amount, and begin paying benefits.
 If the claimant is found not disabled, the file is retained in the field office in case the claimant decides to appeal the determination.

 Office of Disability Adjudication and Review